Police: 5 killed, including officer, in N. Carolina shooting

 Associated Press

-An off-duty police officer was among those killed by the suspect, who police only described as a white, juvenile male.
+An off-duty police officer was among those killed Thursday by the suspect, who police only described as a white, juvenile male.
 He was arrested around 9:37 p.m., authorities said.
 His identity and age weren’t released.
+North Carolina law defines a juvenile as anyone under age 18.

 The gunfire broke out around 5 p.m. along the Neuse River Greenway in a residential area northeast of downtown, Raleigh Mayor Mary-Ann Baldwin said.
 Officers from numerous law enforcement agencies swarmed the area, closing roads and warning residents to stay inside while they searched for the shooter.